Skip to main content

 Lifestyle management and ongoing monitoring

-Evidence-based lifestyle management strategies should be discussed for reducing cardiovascular and cognitive risk, and for maintaining bone density.
+Evidence-based lifestyle management strategies for reducing cardiovascular and cognitive risk, and for maintaining bone density, should be discussed.
 These may include advice around diet, exercise, smoking and alcohol, and ensuring adequate sleep and dietary calcium and vitamin D intake.
 Cardiovascular risk factors should be assessed annually.
-In Australia, women who are under the age of 45 and who have been hypogonadal for 6 months or more are entitled to Medicare bone density scans, which should be performed every 2 years.
+In Australia, women who are under the age of 45 who have been hypogonadal for 6 months or more are entitled to Medicare bone density scans, which should be performed every 2 years.

 Symptom management

-Current international guidelines recommend the use of MHT for all women who undergo an early menopause, even if they have minimal menopausal symptoms, provided that they do not have any contraindications to use.3,15,16 MHT should be commenced as soon as possible post-operatively, reviewed within 6-12 weeks for symptom response, and continued at least until the average age of menopause.
-MHT is highly effective at treating VMS and GSM in this population, although higher estrogen doses may be required in younger women than that used at the average age of menopause, in order to achieve physiological doses of oestradiol.3,15 MHT can be commenced at a standard dose and titrated up according to response and side-effects.
-MHT can be prescribed to women who have had a bilateral oophorectomy performed for cancer risk reduction, who have no contraindications to its use, without increasing their risk of breast cancer,17 although some guidelines recommend changing these patients to non-hormonal treatments for VMS if they are still required beyond the age of natural menopause.18
+Current international guidelines recommend the use of MHT for all women who undergo early menopause, even if they have minimal menopausal symptoms, provided that they do not have any contraindications to use (3, 15, 16).
+MHT should be commenced as soon as possible post-operatively, reviewed within 6-12 weeks for symptom response, and continued at least until the average age of menopause.
+MHT is highly effective at treating VMS and GSM in this population, although higher oestrogen doses may be required in younger women than that used at the average age of menopause, to achieve physiological doses of oestradiol (3, 15).
+MHT can be commenced at a standard dose and titrated up according to response and side-effects.
+MHT can be prescribed to women who have had a bilateral oophorectomy performed for cancer risk reduction, and who have no contraindications to its use, without increasing their risk of breast cancer (17).
+Most guidelines recommend changing these patients to non-hormonal treatments for VMS if they are still required beyond the age of natural menopause, although there is minimal evidence for this recommendation (16, 18).

 Prevention of morbidity and mortality